yash5chandrakar/HTML-CSS-Javascript-Countdown-Timer-Project/README.md

         <li>Reset Button :- This button resets the Countdown Timer to the default state with 0 days/hours/mins
             remaining.</li>
     </ol>
+    <p>The hardest thing in my opinion to impelement was the clock.
+It tooks various tries to get the clock working as
+        intended.
+With the new features being added in like adding user input and reset button made things a little challenging but i made it work.</p>
     <h3>#Tools</h3>
     <p>This project was built using only HTML, CSS, and javascript.
 The design is very simple and plain.
 Most of the
         time i spent on this project was on making the Countdown work(javascript part).
 I did want the timer to look